stevesaliman/gradle-cobertura-plugin/README.md

 - I'd like to have the coverage reports only run if the source or the tests have changed, but I haven't started that yet.

-- There's been a suggestion (https://github.com/valkolovos/gradle_cobertura/issues/6) that this plugin should be published to Maven Central.
-This would make it easier for people to use older versions as the plugin changes.
-I can publish to Maven Central, but I don't really want to do this without the blessing of the original authors.

 Usage
 -----
 Add the following to your build.gradle file and replace the coberturaPluginVersion variable with the version of the plugin you wish to use